edk208/edk208.github.io/_pages/cv.md

   * Naval Research Laboratory
   * Visiting Faculty in the Navy Center for Applied Research in AI sponsored by the Office of Naval Research.
 Conduct research in Artificial Intelligence, Robotics, and Sparse Coding.

+* 2018: Visiting Scholar of Computer Science
+  * University of Delaware
+  * Visiting Scholar in the Department of Computer and Information Sciences.
+Con- ducted research in Multimodal Deep Learning for Accessibility.

+* 2017: Visiting Faculty Scholar
+  * Los Alamos National Laboratory
+  * Visiting Faculty Program sponsored by the Department of Energy Office of Science.
+Conduct research in Biologically Inspired Neural Networks.

+* 2012-2014: Assistant Professor of Computer Science
+  * The College of New Jersey
+  * Tenure-Track Assistant Professor of Computer Science and Interactive Multimedia Joint appointment in Computer Science and Interactive Multimedia.
+Conduct research in the area of Computer Vision, Computer Graphics, Artificial Intelligence, and Game Technology.

 Publications
 ======
   <ul>{% for post in site.publications %}